sch3m4/mqtt-ble-tracker/README.md

 - Locations must be [configured](#Defining-locations).
 - On presence notification, location name will be added to the `mqtt.topic`.
   - If `mqtt.topic` is set to `bletracker`, every time a device is tracked in a defined location a message will be sent to the topic `bletracker/[location_name]`).

+### Multiple trackers

+To use multiple tracker devices in different rooms